cassiel/tesla-vibro/README.md

 structure.
 The Clojure code uses an asynchronous HTTP client and a JSON parser to unpack the result.

+## 2012-04-16

+We're currently playing with feeding Weavr location strings into a Morse code generator in Overtone (see `scratch.clj`), as a dry run for synthesising real control signals for the prosthetic hardware.
+The Morse generator is a separate [GitHub project][morse] and isn't in any public repositories at the moment, so check out that project and do a Leiningen install to get a local repository version to link against.

 [weavrs]: http://www.weavrs.com
 [clojure]: http://clojure.org
 [max]: http://cycling74.com/products/max/